gsinclair/ahigs_fos/README.txt

      3. PLC Sydney
      4. Loreto Kirribilli
      5. Loreto Normanhurst
+   (details of other participants)

-I want to be able to record something like the following in a file [1]
+I record the following in a file (results.yaml):

-   - Current Affairs
+   - Section: Current Affairs
-     - Frensham
-     - Danebank
+     Places: 1.
+Frensham  2.
+Danebank  3.
+PLCS  4.
+Kirribilli  5.
+Normanhurst
+     Nonparticipants:
-     - PLC Sydney
+      - StVincents
-     - Loreto Kirribilli
+      - SCEGGS
-     - Loreto Normanhurst
+      - Roseville

-and run a program -- comp-scorer.rb -- that reads all input files and generates a complete report of all results (including points obtained) and a points list for all schools.
+and run a program -- ahigs_fos.rb -- that reads all input files and generates a complete report of all results (including points obtained) and a points list for all schools.

-[1] There could be one file for each event or, more likely, there would be "debating.events" and "other.events".
+[1] There could be one file for each event or, more likely, there might be "debating-results.events" and "other-results.yaml".
 The contents may need to be more structured than this but they should be simple and human-readable (for double-checking).